 - Round-the-clock customer support

-Do You Need Professional Server Management Services?
+Do You Need Professional Server Maintenance Services?

 - Skills/experience.
 You don’t have to worry about hiring a system administrator or training an existing employee.
-The skillset you require comes with the server maintenance plan you select.
+The skill set you require comes with the server maintenance plan you select.

-- The monthly or annual server maintenance fees you pay might end up being lower than the cost you would incur in ramping up internal capabilities.
+- Costs.
+The monthly or annual server maintenance fees you pay might end up being lower than the cost you would incur in ramping up internal capabilities.

 Conclusion